ironArray/Caterva2/SPECS.md

 - **Subscriber**: The subscriber is the entity that follows changes in a root and allows the download of datasets from publishers.
 - **Client**: The client is a subscriber consumer (e.g. a command line tool) for the user to access the datasets; it connects to a subscriber.

+## Services

+The three services (broker, publisher and subscriber) have a number of common options:

+- `--http`: the hostname and port that it listens, e.g. `localhost:8000`
+- `--loglevel`: by default `warning`
+- `--statedir`: directory where to store the service state files (cache, logs, pid file, etc.)
+- `--broker`: the hostname and port where the broker runs (only for publisher and subscriber)
+- `--daemon`: whether the service daemonizes itself (false by default)

+In production deployments it's recommended to use Systemd services.

 ## Client commands

 The client must implement the following commands: